Docent Training Course

 Candidates must read and follow the instructions below as directed.

 Our Docents are a very special group of people from diverse backgrounds.
-They may be retired or employed, but they all share an intense interest to work with the world’s most powerful, secretive, and magnificent birds.
-If you share the same passion, we invite you to join us.
+They may be retired or employed, but they all share an intense interest to work with the world’s most powerful, secretive and magnificent birds.
+If you share the same passion, we invite you to join us, and enrich the meaning in your life.

 Members who apply for the training course first attend an interview with Foundation officials.
 This interview is designed to give you more information about the course, our volunteer expectations, and to answer any questions you may have prior to committing to the course.
 After this interview, REF staff will select qualified candidates.
 Please be advised that this is a very competitive selection process.
 Not all candidates are selected.
 Not all selected candidates complete the course.

 Once accepted, trainees begin our training course.
-In the course you will learn basic raptor biology, ecology, natural history, and field identification as well as the veterinary, legal and safety aspects of working with these birds in a public setting.
-It’s a lot of college level material in a short time, but Foundation staff are here to help you learn!
+In the course you will learn basic raptor biology, ecology, natural history and field identification, as well as the medical, legal and safety aspects of working with these birds in a public setting.
+It’s a lot of college-level material in a short time, but Foundation staff are here to help you learn!
 There will be a lot of home work.

 At the completion of the course, you will take a written exam.
-Passing the exam (a minimum score of 80% is required) qualifies you for the next segment of training: Hands-On!
+Passing the exam (a minimum score of 80% is required) qualifies you for the next segment of training: hands-on with the birds themselves.
 During this module you will need to purchase your own raptor handling glove.

-New trainees are assigned to senior docents in an apprenticeship program.
+New trainees may be assigned to senior docents in some cases to work with particular raptors.
 Your senior trainer will work with you and each Foundation bird individually, at a pace which is comfortable for all involved.
 This apprenticeship period can take many months before you will be qualified to work solo with REF’s raptors.
 Not all docent trainees manage to complete this portion of the course.

 There are many activities for volunteers to become involved in.
 Depending on your area of interest and the amount of training you have had in this area, the availability of the activity will vary.
-Some areas where we utilize volunteer services are: classroom programs, raptor care, public shows, office/clerical help, fund raising…or any talent or skill you feel could be utilized.
-Time is the critical element, and if you cannot afford the time, we are not able to change our minimum requirements.
+Some areas where we utilize volunteer services are: classroom programs, raptor care, public shows, office/clerical help, fund raising, etc. Time is the critical element, and if you cannot afford the time, we are not able to change our minimum requirements.

 Although we are not a falconry teaching organization, we can provide the appropriate training via our Consulting Services.
 For falconry related information please go to the NAFA website.